Here’s how to enable the unreleased dark mode on Snapchat for Android

 As you can see in the attached screenshots, the workaround lets you access the in-development dark mode on Snapchat for Android.
 Do note that the dark mode is still very much a work in progress, so you may notice some inconsistencies.
 For instance, several screens have gray text on a black background and a few parts that still haven’t been themed (see screenshots below).

 It’s also worth noting that the Preferences Manager app requires root access, so the workaround will only work on rooted devices.
-If that sounds like too much of a hassle, then we’d recommend steering clear and waiting for Snapchat to officially roll out the new dark mode on Android.
+You can follow the steps given in this post to root your phone.
+If that looks too complicated, then we’d recommend steering clear and waiting for Snapchat to officially roll out the new dark mode on Android.
 Since the feature is already available for several iOS users, it shouldn’t be long before it rolls out on Android as well.